 There are a number of ab belts on the market today that claim to allow users to slim down without even breaking a sweat.
 How?
 According to most ab belt manufacturers, users put the ab belt around their middle (or other muscle groups they'd like to tone) for ten minutes and the belt does the work.
 The claim is that electrical stimulation causes the muscles to contract, achieving the same result as hundreds of sit-ups.
 Best of all, according to the manufacturers, you can wear the ab belt anywhere as a quick fix to a flabby body.

-The belts are marketed under a large number of brands, including Fast Abs, the Ab Tonic and Ab Energizer.
+The belts are marketed under a large number of brands.
 Typically, the belt looks something like a cummerbund that is powered by a lithium battery.
 Some come with some kind of toning gel that comes with it, which reportedly maximizes results achieved with the device.

 Are the Manufacturers' Claims True?